5 Pieces of Life Coach Advice for Personal Development in Life After Lockdown

 After the initial shock of the pandemic, we are opening our eyes to different ways of living and exploring opportunities in this continually unfolding ‘new normal’.

-What next?
-This is an opportunity to ask yourself:
+Life coach advice: This is an opportunity to ask yourself:

 What do I want more of in my life?
 What do I want less of?